HassenPy/django-pdb/README.rst

 Add to your settings.py::

-    # Make sure to add django_pdb before any apps that override the 'runserver'
+    # Make sure to add django_pdb AFTER any apps that override the 'runserver'
-    # or 'test' commands (Includes south and django.contrib.staticfiles)
+    # or 'test' commands (includes south and django.contrib.staticfiles)
     INSTALLED_APPS = (
         ...
         'django_pdb',